-Low-cost sensor monitor technology has been developed in recent years that can be used to provide increased spatial and temporal resolution of PM{2.5} measurements.
-In this study, low-cost sensors monitors from PurpleAir (2021) which use two nephelometer sensors to detect PM{2.5} were compared with colocated FEM monitors.
-A nephelometer estimates the particulate concentration by measuring light from a source that is scattered by particles; concentrations are derived by correlating this scattering amplitude with a mass-based monitor (Hagan and Kroll, 2020).
-The relationship between scattering and particulate concentration is affected by particle refractive index, shape, density, and size distribution: nephelometers are calibrated for a known particulate.
+resolution of PM{2.5} measurements.
+In this study, low-cost sensors from PurpleAir (2021) which use two nephelometers to detect PM{2.5} were compared with colocated FEM monitors.
+A nephelometer estimates the particulate concentration by measuring light from a source that is scattered by particles; concentrations are derived by correlating this scattering amplitude with a mass-based monitor (Hagan and Kroll, 2020). -The relationship between scattering and particulate concentration is affected by particle refractive index, shape, density, and size distribution: nephelometers are calibrated for a known particulate.
 Error is introduced when the actual particle characteristics are different from those used for nephelometer calibration.
 PM{2.5} measured by these sensors are impacted by humidity, as liquid water can condense on the particles which may be interpreted as larger/more particles by the sensor.
-FEM monitors handle this issue by using an internal humidity probe and either an inlet heater or dryer to control the relative humidity upstream of the sensor (British Columbia Ministry of Environment, 2020; Peters et. al 2008).
-These methods are not feasible for low-cost sensorsmonitors, and therefore humidity effects as well as other biases that may exist need to be corrected.
-Multiple correction models are being produced by different groups to minimise these errors; many of which utilize RH in a correction formula (e.g., Ardon-Dryer et al. 2019, Barkjohn et al. 2021).
+FEM monitors handle this issue by using an internal humidity probe and either an inlet heater or dryer to control the relative humidity (British Columbia Ministry of Environment, 2020; Peters et. al 2008).
+These methods are not feasible for low-cost sensors, and therefore humidity effects as well as other biases that may exist need to be corrected.
+Multiple correction models are being produced by different groups to minimise these errors; many of which utilize RH in a correction formula (e.g., Ardon-Dryer et al. 2019, Barkjohn et al. 20219).